 My work is most often about small things.
 Drawn to places and pieces overlooked, the discarded, disregarded and ignored arouse my interest in spite of what they are or more likely because of what they are.
 The world is inundated with spectacular answers that do not always announce them in an equally spectacular fashion.
 They lie waiting to be found.

-A conduit for messages and conversations, real and imagined.
-Marked upon and marked over, altered by reactions, responses, loss and time.
-Elements of those, and the layered messages they contain evolve...often contradicting the original cypher.
-Parts fade; even disappear as new marks and remnants emerge.
+A conduit for messages and conversations, real and imagined, walls are marked upon and marked over, altered by reactions, responses, loss and time.
+Elements of those and the layered dialogue they contain evolve... contradicting or supporting the original cypher.
+Parts fade, even disappear as new marks emerge.

 "The unifying thread in his work is more about point of view and style, rather than specific content or theme.
 His statement is the art work itself - mysterious, expressionistic, fragile and elusive."
 Lydia Takeshita ~ Executive Director LA Artcore Gallery